How to get started

 Troubleshooting

 Issues commonly occur when setting up the local development database.
-Usually, this shows up either as errors when running sh ./dev/setup_db.sh
+Usually, this shows up either as errors when running ./dev/setup_db.sh

 or as simply not seeing any data when the development server starts.
 Here are some steps you can try to fix the problem: